SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/0Webscraper.io_General-Information.md

 <br>

 ![Alt Image Text](./Images/WS_Dataflow.png "Dataflow")
 <br><br>
+From my personal experience, I've noticed that the websites have changed over time.
+Therefore, it should be expected that the web scraping settings will need to be adjusted multiple times.
+Maintaining the application is thus very important.

+<br><br>

 In the list below, some Swiss financial institutions are mentioned for which an attempt was made to download the interest rates using Webscraper.io.